TheSDolan/WebFuzzer/README.md

 # WebFuzzer
-A b asic web fuzzer for engeneering secure software
+A basic web fuzzer for engineering secure software